-Nurses Make the Greatest Difference–Labor & Delivery
+Nurses Make the Greatest Difference–Labor and Delivery

 When infants are born, they enter a cold, noisy world apart from their mothers for the very first time.
 Stork Nurse Meghan Wagoner helps babies and moms make skin-to-skin contact for the first two hours after delivery to reduce stress and to help them bond quickly.
 Meghan is Living Proof that great nurses make the greatest difference.